Smoking your hive masks yours and your bees pheromones:

 - Once the top is in place, begin pumping the bellows vigorously until you have a steady plume of smoke.

 The smoker will stay lit, provided it has enough fuel.
 As you approach the hive begin pumping the bellows vigorously to emit a steady plume of smoke.
 At the hive before your inspection, smoke the entrance first and then open the lid partially and smoke between the inner cover and frames.
 2-3 plumes of smoke in each area should be a good start.
-During your check if you notice the hive is more aggressive, use additional smoke.
-During your hive check, leave the smoker handy and accessible, using caution where it is placed, the smoker will be very hot and could ignite dry grasses and foliage.
+During your inspection, if you notice the hive is more aggressive, use additional smoke.
+Throughout, leave the smoker handy and accessible, using caution where it is placed, the smoker will be very hot and could ignite dry grasses and foliage.

 Extinguishing a bee smoker